hdtodd/WeatherStation/doc/WS-PO.md

 </br>**xmlstart**</br>causes WP to immediately return the XML header string over the USB serial port and then sets WP to be in *xml* reporting mode so that subsequent <tt>sample</tt> commands return the timestamped, collected sensor-data as XML-tagged data samples.</br>
 </br>**xmlstop**</br>causes WP to immediately return the XML termination string over the USB serial port and disable xml reporting mode (reporting is disabled until another command is issued that again enables a reporting mode)</br>
 </br>**sample**</br>causes WP to sample each of the known sensors and update the TFT display, if there is one.
 If a reporting mode is enabled, WP also returns, over the USB serial connection to the controlling program/terminal, a string containing the date-time stamp and sampled data in the format required by the active reporting mode.</br></br>With a full set of devices, the time required for one sampling is about 1400 milliseconds (1.4 sec).</br>
+</br>**settime yyyy-mn-dd hh:mm:ss** (all digits, 24-hour clock, must be formatted exactly in this way) causes WP to set the Chrondot real-time clock (if there is one) or the date-time offset for the internal Arduino interval timer, so that subsequent date-time stamps are synchronized with the host computer system.</br>
 </br>**restart**</br>causes the Arduino to reboot and restart WP.</br>